What to Expect for the Cost of Living in Spain in 2026

 Spain keeps coming up on people’s shortlists for a reason.
 Whether you’re thinking about a digital nomad visa, retirement, or a student program, the cost of living in Spain makes the lifestyle genuinely accessible.
 You get good food, decent weather, solid healthcare, and a pace of life that most people find hard to go back from – without paying what you’d pay in France, Germany, or the US.

 Rents and electricity have crept up over the past couple of years.
 But the fundamentals haven’t changed much.
 Where you live and how you spend your time will shape your budget more than anything else.
+At Atlex Legal, we work with clients relocating from across the world, and the cost question comes up in almost every consultation.
+What follows is based not just on official data, but on what people actually spend when they get here.

 Overview of the Average Cost of Living in Spain